 1. What is bail?

-Posting bail is the court process to temporarily release an individual after they have been arrested.
-Bail is a security interest, usually through posting a sum of money or a title to a property, to ensure the defendant will return to their later court appearance.
-After posting bail, if the defendant fails to show up to their court date, a bench warrant may be issued for their arrest and money or property posted for bail could go into default.
+Posting bail is the court process to get released from jail (at least temporarily) after you have been arrested.
+Bail is a security interest, usually through posting a sum of money or a title to a property, to ensure you will return to your later court appearance.

 2. How is bail different than bond?